H4x0rSpooky/CTRPF/README.md

 Once `DevkitPro` is installed run these commands in the command prompt: `pacman -Syuw 3ds-dev` and `pacman -Syuw 3ds-portlibs`.

-After everything is setup and installed properly, download the source code and run the `build.bat` to compile the 3gx plugin.
+After everything is setup and installed properly, download the `libctrpf.zip`.
+Find the `devkitPro` folder (usually in `C:\devKitPro`), make a folder called `libctrpf` in it and place the zip's content into it.
+Then download the source code of the blank CTRPF and run the `build.bat` to compile the 3gx plugin.

 ## Credits